-We seek to divest to trustworthy investors who will allow and enable
+We seek to divest to trustworthy investors who will allow and enable the companies to pursue their missions and visions.
+We also aim for organized, simple, fair and transparent divestment processes.

 Each year, Bamboo produces annual impact reports which aggregate the social and environmental impact achieved by Bamboo over its different funds.
-Cumulatively, Bamboo's investee companies have positively impacted 193 million lives, supported over 48,800 jobs, including 17,900 jobs for women, and avoided 12,4 million metric tons of CO2 emissions.
+Cumulatively, Bamboo's investee companies have positively impacted 238 million lives, supported over 53,000 jobs, including 18,000 jobs for women, and avoided 14,6 million metric tons of CO2 emissions.